Skip to main content

 Location: 32 Turbot Street, Brisbane City

-Description: Lincoln Austin is a nationally recognised Brisbane based artist.
-This artwork can be seen as representing a map, a number of possible paths or routes; the central (red) blade of each bundle being the shortest, the outer (dark green) blade being the longest.
+Description: Lincoln Austin is a nationally recognised Brisbane-based artist.
+This artwork can represent a map with possible paths or routes.
+The central red blade is shortest, and the outer dark green blade is longest.

 Materials: Laser cut, folded, powder coated aluminium